lilianweng/lil-log/_posts/2020-08-06-neural-architecture-search.md

 ### Prediction-Based

 A routine child model evaluation loop is to update model weights via standard gradient descent.
-SMASH ([Brock et al. 2017](https://arxiv.org/abs/1708.05344)) proposed a different and interesting idea: how about we predict the model weights directly based on the network architecture parameters?
+SMASH ([Brock et al. 2017](https://arxiv.org/abs/1708.05344)) proposes a different and interesting idea: *Can we predict the model weights directly based on the network architecture parameters?*

-They employed a [HyperNet](https://blog.otoro.net/2016/09/28/hyper-networks/) ([Ha et al 2016](https://arxiv.org/abs/1609.09106)) to directly generate the weights of a model conditioned on an encoding of its architecture configuration.
-Then the model with HyperNet-generated weights can be validated and provide performance feedback.
+They employ a [HyperNet](https://blog.otoro.net/2016/09/28/hyper-networks/) ([Ha et al 2016](https://arxiv.org/abs/1609.09106)) to directly generate the weights of a model conditioned on an encoding of its architecture configuration.
+Then the model with HyperNet-generated weights is validated directly.
 Note that we don't need extra training for every child model but we do need to train the HyperNet.

 ![SMASH algorithm]({{ '/assets/images/SMASH-algorithm.png' | relative_url }})